discord-php/DiscordPHP/docs/src/pages/api/08_message_builder.md

 #### Setting content

 Sets the text content of the message.
-Throws an `InvalidArgumentException` if the content is greater than 2000 characters.
+Throws an `LengthException` if the content is greater than 2000 characters.

 ```php
 $builder->setContent('Hello, world!');